whatisnuclear/website/coolants.md

 Cons:

 - Can be corrosive if chemistry not carefully controlled
-- Low vapor pressure: requires thick-walled vessels and high pressures to use at high temperature
+- High vapor pressure: requires thick-walled vessels and high pressures to use at high temperature
 - High activation during operation